CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 ## Eligibility trace

 There is considerable evidence for temporal eligibility traces in learning under various conditions, as reviewed in [[synaptic plasticity]].
-From a computational perspective, [[@^BellecScherrSubramoneyEtAl20]] derived a trace equation that provides a biologically-plausible way of approximating the computationally-powerful backprop-through-time (BPTT) algorithm ([[@Werbos90]]), involving a chain of _local_ partial derivatives computed with respect to the neuron itself:
+From a computational perspective, [[@^BellecScherrSubramoneyEtAl20]] derived a trace equation that provides a biologically plausible way of approximating the computationally powerful backprop-through-time (BPTT) algorithm ([[@Werbos90]]), involving a chain of _local_ partial derivatives computed with respect to the neuron itself:

 {id="eq_etrace-bptt" title="Self derivatives"}
 $$